 Malcolm L. MacGregor, a trial attorney and founding partner of the law firm of McDonald & MacGregor, LLC, Scranton, has been elected the 46th president of the Pennsylvania Association for Justice.
 PAJ is the largest trial lawyer association in Pennsylvania with over 2,200 members.
 MacGregor is also the current president of his “home” Lackawanna Bar Association.
 He resides in North Abington Twp. with his wife Ann.
 They are the proud parents of four children.

-Scott W. Dunn authored an op-ed, “Marriage lifeline unlikely from Supreme Court,” published online by the Catholic News Agency on Oct.
-23, 2014.
-Dunn focuses on real estate, business law, land use, estate planning and general and commercial litigation with the firm of Flanders, Elsberg, Herber & Dunn, LLC in Longmont, CO.
+Scott W. Dunn is the guest columnist author of two op-eds published online by the Catholic News Agency: “Marriage lifeline unlikely from Supreme Court,” (Oct.
+23, 2014); and “Pope Francis and the Two Sons” (Dec.
+17, 2104).
+Dunn focuses on real estate, business law, land use, estate planning and general and commercial litigation with the firm of Flanders, Ellsberg, Herber & Dunn, LLC in Longmont, CO.

 Thomas P. O'Dea, Jr.